Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 - Offer a concrete reference for structuring energy aware TinyML experiments, including how to couple Optuna, TFLite Micro, and Arduino CLI in a way that survives toolchain changes

 ### **1.5 Challenges**
 While TinyODOM-EX’s technical goal is straightforward, implementing an end-to-end hardware-aware NAS loop exposed several practical challenges in system integration and experimental reliability.
 First, early experiments included the Arduino Nano RP2040 as a target.
-However, under repeated uploads cycles, it would fail to re-enter the bootloader mode (BOOTSEL) without manual intervention, preventing it from being used unattended.
+However, under repeated upload cycles, it would fail to re-enter the bootloader mode (BOOTSEL) without manual intervention, preventing it from being used unattended.
 As a result, the final studies focus on the Arduino Nano 33 BLE Sense, with RP2040's limitations documented as a negative result and a driver for future design choices (see [Section 3.5.3](#353-dropping-the-arduino-nano-rp2040-target-from-final-studies) for details and a plausible fix).

 Second, TinyODOM-EX required modernizing a large portion of the software and and toolchain while trying to maintain the same behavior as the previous work, TinyODOM [CITE, TinyODOM].
 This included upgrading the Python and TensorFlow stacks and adopting the Arduino CLI toolchain (see [Section 3](#3-technical-approach) for details).
 Ensuring consistency quickly became non-trivial as the amount of code needing to change grew rapidly.
-Due to these changes, unit test were created to help deal with some of the more finicky changes.
+Due to these changes, unit tests were created to help deal with some of the more finicky changes.

 Third, debugging became inherently cross-layered and often took place across both the GPU server and the HIL machine.
 Many unexpected failures only appeared in the middle of long NAS runs, where the study state had to be compared with the program logs, Arduino CLI build output and telemetry from the device.
 This motivated more structured logging and explicit error handling so that failures could be diagnosed quickly